 When a patient comes in for fertility treatment, we aim to inform them about all aspects of their potential treatment and care through fact sheets, emails, and articles , and — most importantly of all — a direct dialogue with their primary physician and nurse.

 But there is some wisdom that your Shady Grove Fertility team cannot impart because it comes from first-hand patient experience — from other patients who have walked in your shoes.
 For the unexpected and surprising experiences, SGF patients share 9 things no one else will tell you about fertility treatment.

-1. You may find yourself second-guessing everything in the beginning… this is completely normal.
+1. You may find yourself second-guessing everything in the beginning.

-“In the beginning of my fertility treatment cycle there felt like a lot of steps—and as a result—a lot of possible missteps.
-After hearing the medication regimen and the frequency for administering medications, it felt a little overwhelming, and I was so worried I would do something wrong.
-The first night was nerve-wracking to say the least!
-But as each day went on I was surprised at how comfortable and confident I got with each medication.
-I quickly became the expert that my friends would come to when they started their cycles.”— Sarah
+“At the beginning of my fertility treatment cycle, it felt like there were many steps, and as a result, many possible missteps.
+After hearing the medication regimen and the frequency of administering medications, it felt a little overwhelming.
+I was so worried I would do something wrong.
+The first night was nerve-wracking, to say the least!
+But as each day went on, I was surprised at how comfortable and confident I got with each medication.
+I quickly became the expert that my friends would come to when they started their cycles.” –Sarah